apollo

 0

-About MEXILETINE
+About Mexiletine

-MEXILETINE belongs to a class of medicines called antiarrhythmics used to treat life-threatening arrhythmias (irregular heartbeats) such as ventricular arrhythmia.
+Mexiletine is used to treat life-threatening arrhythmias (irregular heartbeats) such as ventricular arrhythmia.
 Arrhythmia is a condition in which your heart beats irregularly, too fast, or too slow.

-Take MEXILETINE as prescribed.
-You are advised to take MEXILETINE for as long as your doctor has recommended it based on your medical condition.
-In some cases, MEXILETINE may cause common side effects such as stomach pain, insomnia (difficulty sleeping), dyspepsia (indigestion), dizziness, tremors (involuntary shaking), chest discomfort or headache.
-Most of these side effects of MEXILETINE do not require medical attention and gradually resolve over time.
+Take Mexiletine as prescribed.
+You are advised to take Mexiletine for as long as your doctor has recommended it based on your medical condition.
+In some cases, Mexiletine may cause common side effects such as stomach pain, insomnia (difficulty sleeping), dyspepsia (indigestion), dizziness, tremors (involuntary shaking), chest discomfort or headache.
+Most of these side effects of Mexiletine do not require medical attention and gradually resolve over time.
 However, if the side effects persist, please consult your doctor.

 If you are allergic to Mexiletine, local anaesthetics, or other medicines, please tell your doctor.
-If you are pregnant or breastfeeding, it is advised to inform your doctor before taking MEXILETINE.
-MEXILETINE is not recommended for children and adolescents below 18 years of age.
-Avoid alcohol consumption with MEXILETINE as it may worsen dizziness or drowsiness.
-MEXILETINE may cause dizziness, drowsiness or blurred vision in some people.
-Therefore, drive only if you are alert after taking MEXILETINE.
+If you are pregnant or breastfeeding, it is advised to inform your doctor before taking Mexiletine.
+Mexiletine is not recommended for children and adolescents below 18 years of age.
+Avoid alcohol consumption with Mexiletine as it may worsen dizziness or drowsiness.
+Mexiletine may cause dizziness, drowsiness or blurred vision in some people.
+Therefore, drive only if you are alert after taking Mexiletine.

-Uses of MEXILETINE
+Uses of Mexiletine

-Ventricular arrhythmia (irregular heartbeats)
+Treatment of Ventricular arrhythmia (irregular heartbeats)

 Medicinal Benefits